 We will, from time to time, make use of services provided by 3rd parties for the delivery of our services which may necessitate the transfer of personal data outside the EU/EEA.
-For example, we use a variety of cloud-based tools such as office 365/Microsoft and our e learning platform… Where data needs to be transferred or processed outside the EU/EEA, we chose providers who process data on the basis of
+For example, we use a variety of cloud-based tools.
+Where data needs to be transferred or processed outside the EU/EEA, we chose providers who process data on the basis of:

 - Model Contract Clauses(SCC)

 - An Adequacy Decision from the European Commission.

 Where we process your Data based only on your consent, you may withdraw your consent.